juan-carlos-trimino/fin-finance/README.md

 -var sets a value for a single input variable declared in the root module of the configuration.
 Use this option multiple times to set more than one variable.

 ***IMPORTANT***: Resources you provision accrue costs while they are running.
 It's a good idea, as you learn, to always run **terraform destroy** on your project.<br>
+<a id="terraform_destroy"></a>
 To deprovision all objects managed by a Terraform configuration.
+See  [destroy](https://developer.hashicorp.com/terraform/cli/commands/destroy)  for more information.
 ```
 $ terraform destroy
 $ terraform destroy -auto-approve